Xuzhou-Huang/AIP-in-Azure-China/Use AIP with 21V default domain.md

 # Use AIP with Azure China default domain (partner.onmschina.cn)

-## Protect files without AIP Client Installed
+## It's not supported to protect files without AIP Client Installed

   If there's no AIP Client installed, there would be no sensitivity button to apply labels.